UchidaMizuki/navigatr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-navigatr provides a navigation menu that allows easy data processing for each item.
+navigatr provides a new navigation menu that allows easy data processing for each item.
 Only two functions, `new_menu()` and `activate()`, are the core functions of this package.
-The roles of these functions are as follows,
+Their roles are as follows,

 -   `new_menu()` builds a navigation menu that can use `activate()` (for developers).